The Evolution of Stock Market Efficiency in the US: A Non-Bayesian Time-Varying Model Approach: Data

 \section{Data}

-This paper uses the monthly returns for the S\&P500 stock price index from January 1871 to June 2012, obtained from Robert Shiller's website.
-In practice, we take log first difference of time series of the S\&P500 stock price index.
+Monthly returns for the S\&P500 stock price index from January 1871 through December 2012 (obtained from Robert Shiller's website) are utilized.
+In practice, we compute the first-difference of the logarithm of the S\&P500 stock price index as the returns.
 Figure \ref{ev_fig1} presents time series plots of the returns for the S\&P500.

-For the estimations, a variable that appears in the moment conditions should be stationary.
-To check whether the variables satisfy the stationarity condition, we use the ADF-GLS test of \citet{elliott1996eta}.
-Table \ref{ev_table1} provides some descriptive statistics and the results of the ADF-GLS test.
-The ADF-GLS test rejects the null hypothesis that the variable contains a unit root at conventional significance levels.\footnote{We confirm that there are no size distortions that \citet{elliott1996eta} and \citet{ng2001lls} pointed out in making the ADF-GLS test for small samples (see a column $\hat\phi$ of the table \ref{ev_table1} for details).
-Therefore, we use the Modified Bayesian Information Criterion (MBIC), not the Modified Akaike Information Criteria (MAIC) to select an optimal lag order for the ADF-GLS tests.}\\
+For the purpose of estimation, any variable that appears in the moment conditions should be stationary.
+To check whether the variables satisfy the stationarity condition, we apply the ADF-GLS test of \citet{elliott1996eta}.
+When the procedure proposed by \citet{ng2001lls} is utilized, this unit root test is robust against size-distortions.
+The results of the ADF-GLS test along with descriptive statistics of the data are presented in Table \ref{ev_table1}: The ADF-GLS test rejects the null hypothesis that the variable contains a unit root at conventional significance levels.\footnote{For selecting the optimal lag length, we employ the Modified Bayesian Information Criterion (MBIC) instead of the Modified Akaike Information Criterion (MAIC).
+This is because, from the estimated coefficient of the detrended series, $\widehat{\psi}$, we do not find the possibility of size-distortions (see \citet{elliott1996eta}; \citet{ng2001lls}).}